ConfettiFX/The-Forge/README.md

 1. Android Phone with Android Pie (9.x) for Vulkan 1.1 support

-2. Android Studio with API level 28 and follow the instructions
+2. Android Studio with API level 28

 3. We are currently testing on
+* [Samsung S10 Galaxy (Qualcomm Adreno 640 Graphics Cardv(Vulkan 1.1.87))](https://www.samsung.com/us/mobile/galaxy-s10/) with Android 9.0.
+Please note this is the version with the Qualcomm based chipset.
 * [Essential Phone](https://en.wikipedia.org/wiki/Essential_Phone) with Android 9.0 - Build PPR1.181005.034

-In the moment we only support the first two unit tests.
-We are waiting for devkits with more stable drivers before we bring over the other unit tests.
-The Essential phone uses an Adreno 540 GPU.
-Please check out [Vulkan Gpuinfo.org](http://vulkan.gpuinfo.org/) for the supported feature list of this GPU with Android 9.0.

 # Install